Place the flour, sugar, and salt in the bowl of a food processor, stand mixer, or in a medium mixing bowl; pulse to combine.

 With the motor running, add the evaporated milk, cream, and vanilla, and process/mix/stir until the dough comes together into a ball and pulls away cleanly from the sides of the bowl.

 By Hand: Mix dry ingredients in a big bowl.
 Then, use a pastry cutter or two knives, cut the butter into flour mixture until the texture resembles coarse cornmeal.
 And then, add wet ingredients and mix with a fork just until the dough comes together.

 Turn dough onto a lightly floured surface.
 Bring the dough together and flatten it into a dish shape.
 Wrap in plastic wrap and refrigerate for 1 hour.

-Flour the rolling pin, roll the dough loosely around it, and then unroll it into the tart pan.
+Transfer the rolled dough to a 9 or 10 inch tart pan (one with a removable base is preferable).
+To do so, flour the rolling pin, roll the dough loosely around it, and then unroll it into the tart pan.

 Use your fingers to drape it in and gently pat the dough onto the bottom and sides of the tart pan evenly instead of pulling or stretching it.
 Seal any cracks in the dough, if needed.
 Trim off excess dough with a sharp knife or with the rolling pin by rolling over the tart pan.

 With a fork, gently prick the base several times.
 Cover the tart pan with plastic wrap and place in the freezer until firm, about 30 minutes.

 Prepare to Blind Bake: